Fisher United Methodist Church (Richardson, La.) records

 Scope and Contents

 This collection documents the activities of the Fisher United Methodist Church (Richardson, La.).
-The collection includes a membership record book containing pastors (1922-1956), infant baptisms (1888-1957), and members (1883-1946).
-It also includes quarterly conference records.
+The collection includes membership books and quarterly conference records.
 The quarterly conference records contain references to other nearby congregations: Mount Hermon and Sunny Hill.

 Dates